 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-As at year-end 2016, approximately 4121 suppliers were involved in the manufacture of Moncler’s products.
+At year-end 2017, approximately 409 suppliers1 were involved in the manufacture of Moncler’s products.
 They are grouped into four categories: raw materials, façon, finished products, and services.

-Raw material suppliers mainly provide fabrics, down, leathers, accessory components (buttons, zips, ribbons, elastics, etc.), and furs.
+• Raw material suppliers mainly provide fabrics, yarns, down, leathers, accessory components (buttons, zips, ribbons, elastics, etc.), and furs.
 Fabrics are sourced primarily from Japan and Italy.
-Suppliers of accessory components are almost exclusively Italian.
+Suppliers of yarns and accessory components are almost exclusively Italian.
 Furs are sourced primarily in Europe, while down is purchased from European and North American suppliers with supply chains in both Europe and Asia.

 1 Excluding prototype and pattern making suppliers, and suppliers with sales orders of less than 1,000 euros per year.

-2, 4 For façon manufacturers and nished product suppliers, the geographic location corresponds to the country the product was ‘Made in’; for service and raw material suppliers, it corresponds to the country in which the supplier’s head of ce is registered.
+2 For façon manufacturers and nished product suppliers, the geographic location corresponds to the country the product was ‘Made in’; for service and raw material suppliers, it corresponds to the country in which the supplier’s head of ce is registered.
+Percentages calculated on the total number of suppliers.

 3 Percentage calculated on the total number of suppliers.